-While your financial advisor may be great at putting together your stock portfolio, many are unaware of the benefits and peace of mind investing in DSTs can provide (especially when compared to REITs).
+While your financial advisor may be great at putting together your stock portfolio, many are unaware of the benefits investing in DSTs can provide (especially when compared to REITs).

 This lack of understanding can potentially be costing you money and equity.